daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 idea and they really seemed to enjoy it.

 We performed the piece again in November, but unfortunately, it was marred by technical difficulties.
-This time, the venue was a [black box theater][black-box-theater] that had a really kick-ass sound system and a house projector.
-I ran both the audio and the visuals (a web application I wrote that randomly generates a dance piece based on suggestions from the audience) off of my laptop via an HDMI cable that led into a bunch of A/V equipment that I didn't understand.
-But it looked and sounded great during our tech run, right before the show.

-By the time the show started and it was our turn to perform, my laptop's display had fallen asleep, so I had to press a button on the keyboard to wake it up.
-The visuals were still displaying fine, but unbeknownst to me, the audio part of the HDMI connection had somehow disconnected and wasn't working anymore.
-Thinking quickly, I got it to work again by reconnecting the HDMI cable altogether, which seemed to get everything back in sync.

-We thought we were out of the woods at that point, but then partway through the introductory text-to-speech narration, the narrator stopped unexpectedly.
+Partway through the introductory text-to-speech narration, the narrator stopped unexpectedly.
 In a panic, I flipped over to the terminal window where my `fifo-narrator` script was running, and there I was presented with a long Python stacktrace.
 Someone in the crowd went "hey, that's Python!"
 Being already in the middle of a performance, Renay had to improvise and stumble onward without having a narrator to converse with.
 Afterward, she was furious with me.

 * I hadn't thought about the fact that you need to have access to the Internet in order to use the Google Text-to-Speech.